-In order to minimize our environmental impact, maintain facilitator-to-participant ratios, meet permit criteria, and transportation logistics, ORC programs are designed for small groups (typically up to 6 participants with 2 facilitators).
+In order to minimize our environmental impact, maintain facilitator-to-participant ratios, meet permit criteria, and transportation logistics, ORC trips are often programmed for small groups (typically up to 6 participants with 2 facilitators).
 Late cancellations can seriously impact our ability to accommodate others and recover costs.

 • Cancellations made up until 2 weeks prior to the registration deadline will receive a full refund.

-• Cancellations made within 2 weeks prior to the registration deadline receive 50% refund.
+• Cancellations made within 2 weeks of the registration deadline receive 50% refund.

 • Sorry, no refunds are given past the registration deadline.